Login Sign in

 Skip To

 While cats and humans don’t speak the same language, there are ways for pet parents and their furry friends to communicate.
-Maybe your cat knocks your pen off your desk when she wants attention, or you shake a container of treats when you’re looking for some snuggles.
+Maybe your cat knocks your pen off your desk when they want attention, or you shake a container of treats when you’re looking for some snuggles.
 You’re not exchanging words, but you can certainly understand your cat’s behavior.

 But what about other eye movements, like cat winking?
 Does a wink mean that your cat wants to communicate, or is it just a twitch?
 And are there times that winking may be a sign of something serious?
 Let’s break it down.